Caring for the Acadian Forest

 Getting a Woodlot Assessment Report

 Through my woodlot owners association, I can receive woodlot maps and reports, for free!
 Now, they tend to only offer this service for lots of 10 acres or more.
 I truly value these reports – for one thing, it will give you extremely high-quality satellite imagery of your property (from GIS mapping tools) with the property boundaries clearly shown.
 Furthermore, the files are delivered as geo-linked PDF files.
 Without getting too tech-y, the benefit of this is you can load these files into a free map reading application like Avenza maps, and when you walk the lot you will know your precise location, even when cellular service isn’t available.
 This has been a game-changer for a guy who has often found himself wandering large lots not entirely sure if I’ve stumbled into the neighbouring lot of a drunken hunter.
+(Note: I’ve just written a much more detailed guide to creating and using Nova Scotia GIS maps, including property boundaries as defined by the Nova Scotia Property Online registry.

 But back to forestry.
 The woodlot assessment report contains some great information, gathered from forestry databases (not the first-hand observation of a forester – that is covered in a section below).
 You’ll find tables like this… showing the composition of your forest by age and area.